tongueroo/forger/README.md

 ## How It Works

 In a nutshell, the profile parameters are passed to the ruby aws-sdk [AWS::EC2::Client#run_instances](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/EC2/Client.html#run_instances-instance_method) method.
 This allows you to specify any parameter you wish that is available in the aws-sdk.
-To check out what a profile looks like check out [example default](docs/example/profiles/default.yml)
+To check out what a profile looks like check out [example default profile](docs/example/profiles/default.yml).

 ## Usage: Quick Start